-- Whether there is an immediate risk to pupil(s) - If a referral needs to be made to the police and/or children's social care - If it is necessary to view the image(s) in order to safeguard the young person (in most cases, images or videos should not be viewed) - What further information is required to decide on the best response - Whether the image(s) has been shared widely and via what services and/or platforms (this may be unknown) - Whether immediate action should be taken to delete or remove images or videos from devices or online services - Any relevant facts about the pupils involved which would influence risk assessment - If there is a need to contact another school, college, setting or individual - Whether to contact parents or carers of the pupils involved (in most cases parents/carers should be involved) - The DSL will make an immediate referral to police and/or children's social care if: - The incident involves an adult - There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, owing to SEN) - What the DSL knows about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - The imagery involves sexual acts and any pupil in the images or videos is under 13
+- Whether there is an immediate risk to pupil(s) - If a referral needs to be made to the police and/or children's social care - If it is necessary to view the image(s) in order to safeguard the young person (in most cases, images or videos should not be viewed) - What further information is required to decide on the best response - Whether the image(s) has been shared widely and via what services and/or platforms (this may be unknown) - Whether immediate action should be taken to delete or remove images or videos from devices or online services - Any relevant facts about the pupils involved which would influence risk assessment - If there is a need to contact another school, college, setting or individual - Whether to contact parents or carers of the pupils involved (in most cases parents/carers should be involved) - The DSL will make an immediate referral to police and/or children's social care if: - The incident involves an adult.
+Where an adult poses as a child to groom or exploit a child or young person, the incident may first present as a child-on-child incident.
+See appendix 2 for more information on assessing adult-involved incidents - There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, owing to SEN) - What the DSL knows about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - The imagery involves sexual acts and any pupil in the images or videos is under 13

-The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and semi-nudes (for example, the young person is presenting as suicidal or self-harming)
+• The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and semi-nudes (for example, the young person is presenting as suicidal or self-harming)

-If none of the above apply then the DSL, in consultation with the headteacher and other members of staff as appropriate, may decide to respond to the incident without involving the police or children's social care.
+If none of the above apply then the DSL, in consultation with the Principal/Head of School and other members of staff as appropriate, may decide to respond to the incident without involving the police or children's social care.
 The decision will be made and recorded in line with the procedures set out in this policy.